Denney-tech/Ansible-Examples/collections/ansible_collections/denney_tech/win10image/roles/get_drivers/README.md

 Requirements
 ------------
-Windows_bridge host target with Microsoft Deployment Toolkit installed in the default location.
+Windows host with Microsoft Deployment Toolkit installed in the default location.

 Role Variables
 --------------